 To get started, I optimized my profile by changing my description and picture, I made all my personal boards secret. and I created boards that featured content for therapists (my niche).
 Then, I came across Melyssa Griffin's free seven-day Pinterest challenge.
-Melyssa's challenge centered basic steps that I had already taken; however, it inspired me to be active on Pinterest, and it also gave me the idea (via her profile) to start a free resource library.
+Melyssa's challenge centered on basic steps that I had already taken; however, it inspired me to be active on Pinterest, and it also gave me the idea (via her profile) to start a free resource library.

 Remember those content upgrades I was creating for every post (back in step 2)?
 Well, rather than attaching them to each post, I began storing them in a resource library.
 At then end of each post, I announced the upgrade, and mentioned it would be available in the library.
-I also promoted (and still promote) the library in the top announcement bar on the Family Therapy Basics site.
+I also promoted the library in the top announcement bar on the Family Therapy Basics site.
 The resource library simplified my download process and gave interested readers access to all content upgrades in one place.
-Since I created the library, it has been the number one way readers choose to subscribe to my e-mail list.
+Since I created the library, it has been the number one way readers choose to subscribe to my email list.

 6 | I was consistent